HomeDing/homeding.github.io/elements/switch.md

 ![Switch Web UI](/elements/switchui.png)

-The Web UI for the Switch Element shows the actual state of the switch and the ouput value as a green/red signal.
+The Web UI for the Switch Element shows the actual state of the switch and the output value as a green/red signal.

 ## Element Configuration